vuxcode/pr1-project-crowcoders/time-report.md

 ## Week 17 (Week 4 in the Project Timeline)
 **Tuesday, 2025-04-122**
 - (~45 min.
 Programming).
 Added CSS classes for the tile-states, attempted functions for interactivity (unsuccessfully).
 Tried toubleshooting on my own with the help of the course site and Google (still unsuccessfully).
 Might also have to look over naming conventions.
+- (~30 min.
+Webdev).
+Tested out some dummy text, broke the main layout.
+Tried some quickfixes (relative position, margin).
+Did not fix it, will have to come back to it.
+Had fun with gradients instead.